resiprocate/android-demo-call-webrtc/README.txt

 This is a basic Android app demonstrating how to use reSIProcate on Android.
-It sends a text message using the SIP MESSAGE method.
+It uses the WebRTC library to make a call.

 You must have the Android SDK, the NDK and a recent version of Gradle.